 In view of international trade and cooperation, it is essential these days to be able to also transmit data to third countries.
 Examining the legitimacy of such a transfer is done in two stages.

 First, the data transfer itself must be legal.
-Any processing of personal data is prohibited but subjected to the possibility of authorisation.
+Any processing of personal data is prohibited but subjected to the possibility of authorization.
 In addition to consent, Art.
-6 of the General Data Protection Regulation (GDPR) sets forth further authorisation reasons, such as fulfilling a contract or protecting vital interests.
+6 of the General Data Protection Regulation (GDPR) sets forth further authorization reasons, such as fulfilling a contract or protecting vital interests.
 For special personal data which requires a higher level of protection, the Art.
 9 of the GDPR provides separate legal requirements.

 If there is no adequacy decision for a country, this does not necessarily foreclose any data transfer to this country.
 Rather, the controller must ensure in another way that the personal data will be sufficiently protected by the recipient.
-This can be assured using standard contractual clauses, for data transfers within a Group through so-called “binding corporate rules,” through the commitment to comply with codes of conduct which have been declared by the European Commission as being generally applicable, or by certification of the data processing procedure.
+This can be assured using standard contractual clauses, for data transfers within a Group through so-called “binding corporate rules,” through the commitment to comply with codes of conduct, which have been declared by the European Commission as being generally applicable, or by certification of the data processing procedure.

 Furthermore, there are several exceptions, which legitimize data transfer to a third country, even if the protection of personal data cannot be sufficiently assured.
 Most frequently, the consent of the data subject is relevant here.
 At the same time, one must particularly note the requirements for such a consent to be given freely.
 Further exceptions, such as transmitting to fulfil contracts, important reasons of public interest and the assertion of legal rights are usually less relevant in practice.